Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems

-To encourage others to use and validate our approach on different use cases, we open source all our code.
-Additionally, we provide tooling that makes it easier to configure our system for new use cases: a GUI that automatically \revtext{generates the file describing the specific rules with the \ac{dsl} and checks the validity of the defined strategies in these rules.
+To encourage others to use and validate our approach on different use cases, we publish all our code \cite{replication_package}.
+Additionally, we provide tooling that makes it easier to configure our system for new use cases: a GUI that automatically generates the file describing the specific rules with the \ac{dsl} and checks the validity of the defined strategies in these rules.
 For example, a strategy that adds a node twice to the system without removing it would be invalid, since this will lead to an unsuccessful adaptation of the system by design.
-Additionally, it creates the file describing the \ac{bt} architecture for the new use case.}

-Furthermore, we provide a base class for \ac{ros}-Nodes that enables interfacing with our managing system.
-This allows easy modification or setup of managed systems to be compatible with our approach. \revtext{Even though, the base class implements the behaviour of the supported adaptations, it only uses \ac{ros} built-in functionalities enabling systems that do not use our base class to also be supported as shown in the SUAVE use case.} \revtext{How to use the GUI and the base class, we refer to the documentation in our repository.}